Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_rag_chatbot_using_cortex_and_streamlit/tasty_bytes_rag_chatbot_using_cortex_and_streamlit.md

 ## Setup
 Duration: 10

-### Create Snowflake Database, Schema and Warehouse
+### Create Snowflake Database, Schema, and Warehouse

 Run the code below in a Snowsight worksheet.
 It creates basic objects in Snowflake.